07prajwal2000/07prajwal2000/README.md

 ## I'm a Software Developer!!

-- 🥅 2023 Goals: Keeps on learning until i Burnout..
+- 🥅 2024 Goals: Keeps on learning..
-- ⚡ Fun fact: I love coding and to play video games.
+- ⚡ Fun fact: I love programming and to play video games all day.
 - ⭐ Current Situation : Completed Undergrad on 2022 & working as software engineer at [ISG](https://isg-one.com/).

 ### PROFILE